-At least once a chapter you will be assigned a short internet research project to complete.
+Once every other chapter or so you will be assigned a short internet research project to complete.
 The purpose of the internet research project is to practice research and communication skills, and to help make an otherwise abstract mathematical generalization more concrete and easier to identify in the real world.
 You will be supplied with instructions and a grading rubric, which you will use to complete a 1-3 page research project that contains citations of your properly formatted references.
 At the end of the semester you will turn in a portfolio of completed internet research projects for grading.
-However, students who turn in their individual projects at an earlier date can receive not just feedback on their work, but also the opportunity to edit and revise their work before final submission.
+However, students who turn in their individual projects at an earlier date can receive not just feedback on their work, but also the opportunity to, without penalty, edit and revise their work before final submission.
 The internet research project portfolio is worth ten percent of your final grade.